Akomal/Data-Transformation-Pipeline-with-Airflow/readme.md

 # Phases
 1. ET using Python and Airflow (Completed)
-2. Load the data to Amazon Redshift database (Inprogress)

 # Prerequisites
 Before running the DAG, ensure you have the following prerequisites: